 Main Street and Lithia Way

-From the Plaza up to 3rd Street, Ashland’s Main Street is a boutique shopping district where you can buy anything from fossils to fiddles.
+From the Plaza up to 3rd Street, Ashland’s Main Street is a boutique shopping district where you can buy anything from fossils to French antiques.
 Truly, there is something for everybody in this eclectic mix.
 Stop in for homemade, all-natural ice cream at Zoey’s Cafe, or take in a movie at the Varsity Theatre.
-Wander among the Ashland Art Center’s three floors of artistic studios and galleries, and take in all of Ashland’s fine galleries during the monthly First Friday Art Walk.
-Cripple Creek Music Co. has musical instruments for all occasions, and the Ashland Outdoor Store gives access to the great outdoors of Southern Oregon.
+Wander among all of Ashland’s fine galleries during the monthly First Friday Art Walk.
+Mountain Provisions provides everything you need for the great outdoors of Southern Oregon.
 Finally, pick up some reading material at the Ashland Library, located at far edge of the downtown corridor.

 Just three blocks north of East Main Street, you’ll arrive at quaint neighborhoods bordering the railway.
 The warehouses and depot buildings which once served Ashland’s rail stop have been repurposed as eclectic shops, art galleries, spas, and cafes.
 Natural and organic foods, including daily hot-deli specials, are available at the Ashland Food Co-op, and pet supplies can be had at the neighboring Grange Co-op.
 At the West end of A street, near the railroad tracks and bike path, you’ll find Railroad Park with a grassy lawn and playground.